ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 **Sidechain:**

-A secondary blockchain connected to the main blockchain with a two-way peg.
+A secondary blockchain connected to the main blockchain with a two-way peg and using its own trust assumptions.

 **Two-Way Peg:**